Brian-Elbel-s-Research-Projects/project-overview/README.md

 |[FRESH](https://github.com/jeremysze/Dustin_parks)|Impact of FRESH supermarket on childhood obesity of students living nearby|Jeremy|[Association Between a Policy to Subsidize Supermarkets in Underserved Areas and Childhood Obesity Risk](https://jamanetwork.com/journals/jamapediatrics/article-abstract/2792042)|
 |Gentrification and childhood obesity|The impact of neighborhood gentrification on childhood obesity and zBMI|Eric||
 |Access to public parks and childhood obesity|The impact of public park access (by type) on student obesity/zBMI|||

+## HPC Administrative Note
+To resume an HPC session in which an interaction RStudio session is running, a new credentialling system has been implemented.
+In order to re-authenticate the session:

+1 Go to "My Interactive Sessions" tab
+2 Click the long hexadecimal string for Session ID for your job 3 Find the file called connection.yml and open it.
+You'll find the password for your session in that file.
+Your username will be your regular kerberos ID
+4 Enter the username and password in to RStudio.
+You'll be taken to a new page with a message.
+Once you get to that page, simply delete the last part of the URL in the address bar.
+It will say "AppUri?" or something similar.